t2age/p2p-is-coop/README.md

 Making both work together can advance each one to high levels that none will be able to achieve if they only work at the level they are today, distinct and separated from each other.

 ![](doc/Slide-001.jpg)

+In fact, I believe that **THE WAY** to move both forward is by promoting the mix/blending/fusion of these 2 subjects together!